Skip to main content

 OpenAI

 Personally, I like that when you ask ChatGPT about current events, it will automatically include source links in its response so you can quickly fact-check its response and dig into the subject matter further if you so choose (Gemini requires you to click the Google button at the bottom of the response for it to fact-check).
 On more than one occasion, I’ve had Gemini (even the paid version) tell me, “I’m still learning how to answer this question.
 In the meantime, try Google Search,” (I asked it what the current day’s news out of South Africa was, for example), which is the equivalent to Siri requiring me to type my question because, “sorry, I didn’t catch that.”
+(Although, you could always turn off Siri if it is frustrating you.)

 Both AIs allow users to manage, rename, archive and delete previously-held conversations.
-However, while ChatGPT creates shareable links to those talks, Gemini (assuming you’ve got the Workplace integration activated) can export conversations to either Docs or paste them into a Gmail draft.
+However, while ChatGPT creates shareable links to those talks, Gemini (assuming you’ve got the Workplace integration activated) can export conversations to Google Docs or paste them into a Gmail draft.

 Speed and accuracy comparison